Keksoj/stream_stuff_on_a_sozu_channel/README.md

     cargo run --bin receive

-## Why do I gate this error every time?
+## Why do I get this error every time?

 Even when setting socket permissions to `777`, I can't connect to it: